-We use it to find out new things about the universe.
-It's important to find out effectively how the Earth was made and developed.
+We use my designs to find out new things about the universe.
+It's important to find out how the Earth was made and developed.
 People talk about going to Mars in the future, but I think we should learn how to live on the Moon - which is only a week's travel away!
-Two of my instruments so far have looked at the moon, the programme we're working on at the moment (PROSPECT) with the Open University will be sending a chemistry set the size of a boot box to the moon.
-Here it will look at the compounds inside the lunar soil, which will be useful for scientists and future engineers to work out where to put a moon base.
+Two of my instruments so far have looked at the Moon, the programme we're working on at the moment (PROSPECT) with the Open University will be sending a chemistry set the size of a boot box to the Moon.
+Here it will look at the compounds inside the lunar soil, which will be useful for scientists and future engineers to work out where to put a Moon base.

 What advice would you give to people looking for a job in your industry?